tlswg/tls13-spec/draft-ietf-tls-tls13.md

 result run directly through the ECDSA algorithm with no additional hashing.
 The SignatureAndHashAlgorithm parameter in the DigitallySigned object indicates the digest algorithm which was used in the signature.
-Special signature-only curves MUST NOT be used for ECDSA unless otherwise noted.
+Signature-only curves MUST NOT be used for ECDSA unless otherwise noted.

-All EdDSA computations MUST be performed according to CFRG EdDSA document
+All EdDSA computations MUST be performed according to {{I-D.irtf-cfrg-eddsa}}
-{{I-D.irtf-cfrg-eddsa}} or its successors.
-Data to be signed/verifies is passed as-is to the EdDSA algorithm with no hashing.
-And the signature output is placed as-is to the signature field.
-The SignatureAndHashAlgorithm MUST have hash algorithm of none(0).
+or its successors.
+Data to be signed/verified is passed as-is to the EdDSA algorithm with no hashing.
+The signature output is placed as-is in the signature field.
+The SignatureAndHashAlgorithm.hash value MUST set to none(0).

 In the following example